Frequently Asked Questions

 Can I commission your comic work?

 Probably not.
-Right now, all our current comics are originals, and we are looking for animated commissions.
+Right now, all our current comics are originals, and we are only actively looking for animated commissions.

 Timing and Prices